EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/getting-started/resource-types.md

 Note that KurrentDB always adds every new user to a group matching its login name, so the groups listed in `.groups` are in addition to that default behavior.

-The Operator does not currently support updates to the intial user configuration.
-The Secrets referenced here are not read after the first time the KurrentDB cluster reaches a healhty state, and may safely be deleted.
+The Operator does not currently support updates to the initial user configuration.
+The Secrets referenced here are not read after the first time the KurrentDB cluster reaches a healthy state, and may safely be deleted.

 #### PodDisruptionBudgetsSpec

-A `PodDisruptionBudget` is created by the operator to protect the database pods from external tools, such as a node pool upgrade that might otherwise evict all kurrentdb nodes simultaneously, resulting in database downtime.
+A `PodDisruptionBudget` is created by the operator to protect the database pods from external tools, such as a node pool upgrade that might otherwise evict all KurrentDB nodes simultaneously, resulting in database downtime.

 Presently, the only configuration available is to disable it entirely, which is not recommended.